Skip to Main Content

 State Forests

-Hunting will also be allowed on Matthews State Forest in Grayson County (archery only in designated areas), Chesterfield State Forest in Chesterfield County (archery only for deer, does not including the urban archery season), and Sandy Point State Forest in King William County, however these State Forests will remain closed to Sunday hunting.
+Hunting will also be allowed on Matthews State Forest in Grayson County (archery only in designated areas), Chesterfield State Forest in Chesterfield County (archery only for all species — this does not include the urban archery season), and Sandy Point State Forest in King William County, however these State Forests will remain closed to Sunday hunting.
 Conway Robinson State Forest in Prince William County and Whitney State Forest in Fauquier County will remain lottery permit only hunts.

 Further information on regulations governing the use of specific State Forest properties for hunting or other recreational activities is available at the Virginia Department of Forestry’s website or by calling 804-492-4121.